Viacheslav-Nikolaichuk/STG0008079/README.md

     Lowest-Scores/: Lists of responses identified as having the lowest scores by LowestScoreFinder.py.

     Average-Scores/: Output of the AverageScores.py showing the average scores per automated metric according to 0 mental models, one mental model, two mental models and "think hard prompt".

+    Average-Scores-LastQuestions/: Output of the AverageScores.py showing the average scores per automated metric according to 0 mental models, one mental model, two mental models and "think hard prompt", only for the last 5 scenarios (20 questions)